lovablelabs/docs/src/tips-tricks/using-images.md

 ## Using images from your GitHub `public` directory

-Another method to add images to your GPT Engineer project is by using images uploaded to the `public` directory of your connected GitHub repository.
+Another method to add images to your Lovable project is by using images uploaded to the `public` directory of your connected GitHub repository.
 Here’s how you can do it:

 **Connect your GitHub repository** - Ensure your project is connected to your GitHub repo.
 [Here's how to connect your repo](/features/git-integration).